Fbullman/Final_Ski_Resort/README.md

 ### Machine Learning Model - NLP
 ## NLP Classification

-Thwe team is working to create an NLP (Natural Language processing) Model using average weather data, and text review data, to provide insights for optmization ski resorts experiences.
+The team is working to create an NLP (Natural Language processing) Model using average weather data, and text review data, to provide insights for optmization ski resorts experiences.

 #### Process
 *Collect text review data